-A number of government agencies partake in intergovernmental and international cooperation efforts.

 Labelling is mandatory for the following electrical products offered for sale in New Zealand:

 - Refrigerators and freezers

 - Clothes washers

 - Clothes dryers

 - Dishwashers

 - Air conditioners

+• Televisions

-The following products are also regulated on the basis of Minimum Energy Performance Standards (MEPS) - this means that they have regulated minimum energy efficiency labels.
+The following products are also regulated on the basis of Minimum Energy Performance Standards (MEPS).

+- Refrigerators and freezers (revised 2011)

+- Mains pressure electric storage water heaters (from 2002)

+- Small mains pressure electric storage water heaters (<80L) and low pressure and heat exchanger types (from 1 October 2005)

+- Three-phase electric motors (0.73kW to <185kW) (from 1 October 2001, revised April 2006)

+- Single-phase air conditioners (from 1 October 2004, revised 1 April 2006, 2007, 2011and 2013)

+- Three-phase air conditioners up to 65kW cooling capacity (from 1 October 2001, revised 1 October 2007, 2011 and 2013

+- Distribution transformers (from 1 October 2004)

+- Ballasts for linear fluorescent lamps (from 1 March 2003).
+In addition to MEPS, ballasts also have to be marked with an energy efficiency index (EEI)

+- Linear fluorescent lampsô from 550mm to 1500mm inclusive with a nominal lamp power >16W (from 1 October 2004)

+- Commercial refrigeration (self contained and remote systems) (from 1 October 2004)

+- Compact fluorescent lamps (from 2012)

+- External power supplies (from 2011)

+- Set top boxes (from 2011)

+- Televisions (from 2012)

+- Commercial building chillers (from 2011)

-- Refrigerators and freezers (revised MEPS and labelling proposed for late-2010) - Mains pressure electric storage water heaters (from 2002) - Small mains pressure electric storage water heaters (<80L) and low pressure and heat exchanger types (from 1 October 2005) - Three-phase electric motors (0.73kW to <185kW) (from 1 October 2001, revised April 2006) - Single-phase air conditioners (from 1 October 2004, revised 1 April 2006 and 2007, further revision proposed for late 2010) - Three-phase air conditioners up to 65kW cooling capacity (from 1 October 2001, revised 1 October 2007, another revision proposed for 2010) - Distribution transformers (from 1 October 2004, revisions proposed for 2011) - Ballasts for linear fluorescent lamps (from 1 March 2003).
-In addition to MEPS, ballasts also have to be marked with an energy efficiency index (EEI) - Linear fluorescent lamps-from 550mm to 1500mm inclusive with a nominal lamp power >16W (from 1 October 2004) - Commercial refrigeration (self contained and remote systems) (from 1 October 2004) - Compact fluorescent lamps (proposed for late 2010) - External power supplies (proposed for late 2010) - Set top boxes (proposed for late 2010) - Televisions (proposed for late 2010) - Commercial building chillers (proposed for late 2010) - Close-control air conditioners (proposed for late 2010).
-The following products have been identified through the E3 program as potential areas for regulation in the future.
-This is subject to favourable cost-benefit analysis, regulatory process and approval from the Ministerial Council on Energy in Australia and New Zealand Cabinet. - Standby power - Home entertainment products - Information and communication technology products (including computers and monitors) - Gas products (including space and water heating products) - Industrial products - Hot water (solar and heat pump water heating) - Heating and cooling products (various types of air conditioning).
+- Close-control air conditioners (from 2011)

+- Gas water heaters (from 2011).

+The following products have been identified through the E3 programme as potential areas for regulation in the future.
+This is subject to favourable cost-benefit analysis, regulatory process and approval from the relevant Ministerial level Council in Australia and the New Zealand Cabinet. - Standby power - Home entertainment products - Information and communication technology products (including computers and monitors) - Gas products (including space and water heating products) - Industrial products - Hot water (solar and heat pump water heating) - Heating and cooling products (various types of air conditioning).